kateuj/kate-brush-portfolio/README.md

 ### Footer
 * I have included links to my social media profiles - Tiktok, Instagram, Patreon within my footer
 * They are the standard recognisable icons for each, so easily recognisable by the user.
-* The links all open in seperate windows so that the user does not lose the site in their browser and have to manually navigate back, which again is all part of creating a positive, easy user experiene for them.
+* The links all open in separate windows so that the user does not lose the site in their browser and have to manually navigate back, which again is all part of creating a positive, easy user experience for them.
 * I have also added a contact icon for those who know they want to contact me as soon as they land on my website.
 Link directs them to my About page with contact form available.

 ## Possible Future Features